 10 HAS DUMPING CAUSED MATERIAL INJURY

 Customs and Border Protection has established that formulated glyphosate exported from China was not dumped.
-Therefore, any injury (including price undercutting) experienced by the Australian industry cannot be attributable to dumping.
+Therefore, any injury, including price depression and or undercutting, experienced by the Australian industry cannot be attributable to dumping.